 "Targeting Viewers' Heterogeneous Ad Aversion: Evidence from a Two-Sided Market" (joint with Paul Richter)

-“Gender Differences in the Demand for Broadcast Media Content” (joint with Ignacio Balaguer, Sully Calderón and Aida Moreu), revise and resubmit
+“Gender Differences in the Demand for Broadcast Media Content” Link to Open Access (joint with Ignacio Balaguer, Sully Calderón and Aida Moreu), 2025 in the Special Issue on Gender Economics of SERIEs, the Journal of the Spanish Economic Association

 "Consumers' Costly Responses to Product-Harm Crises" (joint with Helena Perrone), Management Science (2023), 69(5), 2547-3155 [journal version]